 It houses the UK’s national collection of modern and contemporary art in the converted Bankside Power Station.

-The galleries contain famous works by Lichtenstein, Matisse and Picasso, plus a huge collection of sculptures, large-scale installations and plenty of other art forms at varying levels of accessibility.
+The galleries feature famous works by Lichtenstein, Matisse, and Picasso, along with a vast collection of sculptures, large-scale installations, and a variety of other art forms at different levels of accessibility.

 Don’t miss the Turbine Hall, which once housed the electricity generators of the old power station.
 It’s used to exhibit huge-scale art installations.